Industries

 04

-Auditability and governance to support compliance and risk management
+Audit and governance capabilities relevant to compliance and risk management considerations

 Medical Devices and Internet of Medical Things (IoMT)

-Connected medical devices and embedded clinical systems increasingly rely on cryptographic identity, secure communications, and authenticated software updates.
-Many of these devices have long service lives and operate for years or decades in constrained or safety-critical environments where software-only security controls may be insufficient.
+Connected medical devices and embedded clinical systems often rely on cryptographic identity, secure communications, and authenticated software updates.
+Many of these devices have long service lives and may operate for years or decades in constrained or safety-critical environments.
+Quantum Vision’ believes that such environments may present security considerations that software-only controls are not always designed to address in isolation.

 Our secure hardware and cryptographic technologies are designed to support environments where deterministic behavior, integrity assurance, and long-term security are required.
 This includes devices subject to evolving regulatory guidance emphasizing cryptographic agility, secure update mechanisms, and lifecycle management.